Aysenuryilmazz/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 In this project to find the best model, I tried to use 5 different regressor algorithms, they are:

 - Decision Tree regressor
-- Bayesian-Ridge
+- Bayesian Ridge
 - SVR
-- SGDRegressor
+- SGD Regressor
-- RandomForestRegressor
+- Random Forest Regressor

 As a result, 3 of them gave me almost the same score(Bayesian-Ridge & SGDRegressor & RandomForestRegressor), then I applied t-test to find "best one" among them.
 That was Random Forest Regressor.